aws-neuron/aws-neuron-sdk/FAQ.md

 We will bring a utility out to help with this soon.

 **Q: How long does it take to compile?**
-It depends on the model and its size and complexity, but this is general a few minutes.
+It depends on the model and its size and complexity, but this is generally a few minutes.

 <a name="runtime"></a>
 ## Neuron runtime FAQs

 **Q: How does Neuron connect to all the Inferentia chips in an Inf1 instance?**

 By default, a single runtime process will manage all assigned Inferentias, including running the Neuron Core Pipeline mode.
 In some cases, user can configure multiple KRT processes each managing a fraction of assigned Inferentias.
-See [Neuron Runtime](./docs/neuron-runtime/README.md
+See [Neuron Runtime](./docs/neuron-runtime/README.md)

 **Q: Where can I get logging and other telemetry information?**